venkeyz/roblox-fflags/fastflags/abusive.md

 }
 ```
 ### Disable Touch Events
+added by @pixelyloaf
 ```json
 {
     "DFIntTouchSenderMaxBandwidthBps": "-1"
 }
 ```
 ### Improved Syncing
+added by @pixelyloaf
 ```json
 {
     "DFIntS2PhysicsSenderRate": "10000"
 }
 ```
 ### Clientsided Invisible
+added by @pixelyloaf
 ```json
 {
     "FIntParallelDynamicPartsFastClusterBatchSize": "-1"
 }
 ```
 ### Invisible 1
+added by @pixelyloaf
+moved by @venkeyz
 > [!NOTE]
 > Stops the physics on your character from sending to the server so your character doesnt move for the server.
 You can move on your client.
 ```json